hjliss0628/employee-intranet/README.md

 ## Usage

 After opening the program, you will be prompted with multiple button choices.
+I recommend running through the configuration options before running the automation.

 ### Run Automation

 Begins the automatic state and firm calendar search.
-It will prompt you to sign into Clio and you can sign-in or close the window.
+It will prompt you to sign into Clio and you can sign-in, or alternatively close the window.

 ### Edit Run Link

 Edits the configuration for the spreadsheet with all current cases.
+It will default to the correct link.

 ### Set Max Instances

-Edits the configuration for the maximum number of searches to be performed at once; 5-10 is optimal.
+Edits the configuration for the maximum number of searches to be performed at once; 5-10 is optimal, but if you are having issues try a lower number (must be 1 or higher).

 ### Select Browser